Home Medicinal Chemistry Vitamins B Vitamins

 Daily Recommendations for B Vitamins

-Each B vitamin has a specific daily recommendation and it varies depending on your sex, age, and other factors like pregnancy and breastfeeding.
+Each B vitamin has a specific daily recommendation but it varies depending on your sex, age, and other factors like pregnancy and breastfeeding.
 The RDA’s daily intake values for various B vitamins for women and men are listed below the table,

 Vitamin Males Females During pregnancy During breastfeeding